arlertwebservices/movie-ratings-analysis/README.md

 - Average ratings by genre.
 - Top 10 most common user-generated tags.
 - Tags associated with top-rated movies.
+- Clustering of movies based on user tags using K-means.

 ## Setup